Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Experiments

-\myPara{Datasets.} Our experiments are mainly conducted on the VSPW dataset~\cite{miao2021vspw}, which is the largest video semantic segmentation benchmark.
-Its training, validation and test sets have 2,806 clips (198,244 frames), 343 clips (24,502 frames), and 387 clips (28,887 frames), respectively.
+\myPara{Datasets.} Our experiments are mainly conducted on the VSPW dataset~\cite{miao2021vspw}, which is the largest VSS benchmark.
+Its training, validation, and test sets have 2,806 clips (198,244 frames), 343 clips (24,502 frames), and 387 clips (28,887 frames), respectively.
 It contains diverse scenarios including both indoor and outdoor scenes, annotated for 124 categories.
-More importantly, VSPW has dense annotations with a high frame rate of 15fps, making itself the best benchmark for video semantic segmentation till now.
-In contrast, previous datasets used for video semantic segmentation only have very sparse annotation, \ie, only one frame out of many consecutive frames is annotated.
-In addition, we also evaluate the proposed method on the Cityscapes dataset~\cite{cordts2016cityscapes}, which annotates one frame out of every 30 frames.
+More importantly, VSPW has dense annotations with a high frame rate of 15fps, making itself the best benchmark for VSS till now.
+In contrast, previous datasets used for VSS only have very sparse annotation, \ie, only one frame out of many consecutive frames is annotated.
+Both training and validation sets of VSPW are publicly available while the test set is not open.
+However, the test performance can be obtained from the VSPW2021 challenge server.
+On the server, the test is split into the development part and the final part, and only evaluation on the final part is available.
+We obtain the performance on the test set through the server.
+In addition to VSPW, we also evaluate the proposed method on the Cityscapes dataset~\cite{cordts2016cityscapes}, which annotates one frame out of every 30 frames.

 \myPara{Evaluation metrics.} Following previous works~\cite{shelhamer2017fully}, we use mean IoU (mIoU), and weigheted IoU to evaluate the segmentation performance.
-In addition, we also adopt video consistency (VC)~\cite{miao2021vspw} to evaluate the smoothness of the predicted segmentation maps across the temporal domain.
-Formally, for a video clips $\{\bm{I}_c\}_{c=1}^{C}$ with ground truth masks $\{\bm{S}_c\}_{c=1}^{C}$ and predicted masks $\{\bm{S}^{'}_{c}\}_{c=1}^{C}$, VC$_n$ is computed as follows,
+In addition, we also adopt video consistency (VC)~\cite{miao2021vspw} to evaluate the smoothness of the predicted segmentation maps in the temporal domain.
+Formally, for a video clips $\{\bm{I}_t\}_{t=1}^{T}$ with ground-truth segmentation masks $\{\bm{S}_t\}_{t=1}^{T}$ and predicted masks $\{\bm{S}_{t}'\}_{t=1}^{T}$, VC$_n$ is computed as follows,

-where $C\geq n$.
+where $T\geq n$.
 After computing VC$_n$ for every video, we obtain the mean of VC$_n$ for all videos as mVC$_n$.
-The purpose of this metric is to evaluate the level of consistency in the predicted masks among those common areas (pixels' semantic labels don't change) across long-range frames.
+The purpose of this metric is to evaluate the level of consistency in the predicted masks among those common areas (pixels' semantic labels do not change) across long-range frames.
 For more details, please refer to \cite{miao2021vspw}.
-Note that to compute VC metric, the ground-truth masks for all frames are needed.
+Note that, to compute the VC metric, the ground-truth masks for all frames are needed.

+The details of computing FPS are as follows.
+The FPS is measured in mini-batches with the batch size set to 2.
+We keep note of the computation time $\mathcal{T}$ for processing $\mathcal{K}$ mini-batches.
+The FPS can be calculated by $2\mathcal{K}/\mathcal{T}$.
+We set the batch size to 2 because this leads to high usage ($>$95\%) of GPU, which is common in this community.
+We computed the FPS for all methods in the same way for fair comparisons.